Unidata/science-gateway/vms/science-gateway/readme.md

 <a id="h:49CACBE8"></a>

-# Create a Science Gateway VM on Jetstream
+# Creating a Science Gateway VM on Jetstream

 <a id="h:593C3161"></a>